-Also, if controlled moneys are received in cash with no instruction they will now be defined as trust money at the time of receipt and must be deposited into the trust account.
+Also, if "controlled moneys" are received in cash with no instruction, they will now be defined as "trust money" at the time of receipt and must be deposited into the Trust Account.
 The client can then give a subsequent written instruction to make the cash controlled money.
 The controlled money is withdrawn from the trust account and banked to the controlled money account.

-If controlled moneys are received in cash with an instruction they go straight to the controlled money account and do not go through the trust account.
-Essentially, this is the same policy formulation that is currently in the model bill and the Act.
-However, the amendments to the Act will simplify that underlying principle and remove any drafting inconsistencies.
+If controlled moneys are received in cash with an instruction, they go straight to the controlled money account and do not go through the trust account.
+Essentially, this is the same policy formulation that is currently in the Model Bill and the Act.
+However, the amendments to the Act will simplify that underlying principle, and remove any drafting inconsistencies.

 Section 295 is about restrictions on the receipt of trust money.
-Part 3.1 is drafted so that a principal of a law practice with an unrestricted practising certificate is able to receive, and is responsible for, trust money entrusted to the law practice.
-However, subsections 295 (2) to (3) confuse this concept by implying that others may have control in some circumstances.
+Part 3.1 is drafted so that a Principal of a law practice with an unrestricted practising certificate is able to receive, and is responsible for, trust money entrusted to the law practice.
+However, subsections 295(2)-(3) confuse this concept by implying that others may have control in some circumstances.
 The amendments clarify that the principal bears ultimate responsibility for the trust money.
-The Cost Assessors Rules Committee has written to the Attorney General's Department noting the problems that costs assessors have in collecting their costs when they are payable by a

-This bill proposes to amend the Act so that a costs assessor will give the determination to the Manager, Costs Assessment, and inform the parties that the certificate can be obtained from the manager, on payment of the costs.
-The manager will have a power to give exemptions.
-Currently under section 393 all "excessive" charging of costs-the word that is used in the Act-must be referred to the Legal Services Commissioner.
+The Cost Assessors Rules Committee has written to the Attorney General's Department noting the problems that costs assessors have in collecting their costs when they are payable by a party to the assessment, and the difficulty some parties have in accessing the assessor's determination.
+This Bill proposes to amend the Act so that a costs assessor will give the determination to the Manager, Costs Assessment, and inform the parties that the certificate can be obtained from the Manager, on payment of the costs.
+The Manager will have a power to give exemptions.

+Currently under section 393, all "excessive" charging of costs must be referred to the Legal Services Commissioner.
 The Legal Profession Act 1987 requires that all deliberate, grossly excessive charging of costs must be referred.
-The Bar Association, the Law Society and the Costs Assessors Rules Committee have each provided me with advice that the present section must be amended to impose a higher standard than merely "excessive" before a referral is made to the commissioner.
+The Bar Association, the Law Society and the Costs Assessors Rules Committee have each provided me with advice that the current section must be amended to impose a higher standard than merely 'excessive' before a referral is made to the Commissioner.
+Their advice states that whenever a law practices costs are reduced after a review, this will give rise to a referral.
+Accordingly, cost assessors will only be required to refer grossly excessive bills.
+The Act will still provide however that excessive charging is capable of being unsatisfactory profession conduct or professional misconduct.